CLASSES & WORKSHOPS

 Home to multiple resident artists working in individual studio spaces, 42 Maple houses The Gallery @ 42 Maple, which hosts artist receptions on the First Friday of each month and curates a handful of open call, themed art shows throughout the year.
 42 Maple is also home to Lost Dog Salon: Manupelli Student Gallery.
 Through partnerships with area art educators, 42 Maple gives young artists the opportunity to display their work and experience their first artist receptions alongside more seasoned artists.

-42 Maple also invites many musicians, performers and poets to its stage for intimate gatherings, and hosts the annual Cabin Fever Concert Series from November to March.
+42 Maple also invites many musicians, performers and poets to its stage for intimate gatherings.
 With a fully operational projection system and an in-house internet radio station, many performances become multimedia experiences and are streamed live on-air.